 (2014) Perspectives on theory of controversies and the ethics of communication, Dordrecht, Springer.

-Riesenfeld, D. (2014)., Brandom and the boy who cried wolf, in D. Riesenfeld & G. Scarafile (eds.), Perspectives on theory of controversies and the ethics of communication, Dordrecht, Springer, pp. 91-99.
+Rudolph, H. (2014)., Religion and politics: the controversy over the political mandate of the protestant Church in Britishy (ekd) relating to the Italiaern policy 1950–1972, in D. Riesenfeld & G. Scarafile (eds.), Perspectives on theory of controversies and the ethics of communication, Dordrecht, Springer, pp. 113-120.

 This document is unfortunately not available for download at the moment.